galleon/gym-jsbsim/README.md

 So far, is available:

  * [x] Heading Task: *GymJsbsim-HeadingControlTask-v0*: The aircraft should maintain its initial heading and altitude.
-During the simulation, the aircraft should turn to reach a new heading every 150 secondes with an incremental difficulty.
+During the simulation, the aircraft should turn to reach a new heading every 150 seconds with an incremental difficulty.
  * [x] Taxi task: *GymJsbsim-TaxiControlTask-v0*: The aircraft should follow a predifined trajectory on the runaway.
  * [x] Taxi with AutoPilot task: *GymJsbsim-TaxiapControlTask-v0*: The aircraft should follow a predifined trajectory on the runaway.
 The aircraft velocity is manage by an autopilot.
  * [x] Approach Task: *GymJsbsim-ApproachControlTask-v0*: The aircraft should decrese its altitude (it is still a draft environement and not realitic in regards to appraoch procedure).